mamboer/fs/docs/features/walk.md

 ## Super filtering

-There are three options for providing smart and strong filtering feature.
+There are three options for providing smart and strong filtering features.

 ### The `.gitignore` patterns

 We can ignore directories and files following the `.gitignore` patterns through the `gitignore` option.

-By default, the nearest `.gitignore` file will be used by looking upward, you can also use a custom file or just disable it by setting the `gitignore` option.
+By default, the nearest `.gitignore` file will be used by looking upward from the current directory, you can also use a custom file or just disable it by setting the `gitignore` option.

 ### Including and excluding